 How to get a virtual credit card

 Options are continuing to grow for virtual credit cards, but they still aren’t universally accessible.
-Currently there are just a handful of options, and some only offer personal virtual credit cards without a business option.
+Currently there are just a handful of options, and some card issuers only offer personal virtual credit cards without a business option.

 To get a virtual credit card, you follow the exact same process as most credit card applications.
 Apply for one of the following credit cards, making sure it allows for a virtual card option, and then enroll online or in their app to begin generating virtual credit cards for your use.